Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Motivation and Insights

 In this work, we propose optimized versions of the fault-tolerant gadgets (\Cref{fig:newGadgets}) of the Iceberg code that consume less circuit depth and fewer two-qubit gates.
 The FT property of the new gadgets can be easily verified by enumerated error propagation.
 We report the comparisons in \Cref{tab:gadget_depth}.

 The new fault-tolerant initialization gadget in \Cref{fig:newGadgets}(a) (also proposed in~\cite{Goto2024} during the development of this work) halves the depth by using a two-branch GHZ construction and measuring the parity of the two end qubits of each branch.
 The depth can be further reduced by using more branches, but preserving the fault-tolerance would require measuring more qubit parities, consuming additional ancillary qubits and two-qubit gates.
 The fault-tolerant initializion gadget for preparing the initial logical state $\ket{\overline{+}}^{\otimes k}$ of QAOA differs from the gadget in~\cite{Self2024}, that prepares $\ket{\overline{0}}^{\otimes k}$, by a transversal physical Hadamard gate that can be pulled all the way to the qubit initialization.
 The new syndrome measurement in \Cref{fig:newGadgets}(b) improves the depth of the original syndrome measurement from $k+6$ to just $k+2$ by carefully swapping the order of the CNOTs.
 Importantly, this new gadget is only valid for a number $n=k+2$ of physical qubits that is a multiple of 4, as otherwise it entangles the ancillas.
-The new final measurement in \Cref{fig:newGadgets}(c) reduces by 1 the number of ancillas and CNOTs by carefully decoding the logical operators and the stabilizer operators without ever exposing the logical bits of information to logical errors caused by undetected single faults.
+The new final measurement in \Cref{fig:newGadgets}(c) reduces by 1 the number of ancillas and CNOTs.

-\subsubsection{Gadget resynthesis}

-In this work, we additionally leverage the flexibility in the qubit order in which the fault-tolerant gadgets are defined.
-We usually define the gadgets with the implicit qubit order $[t, 1, 2, ..., k, b]$, as one can see in \Cref{fig:motivate_encoded_circuit}, where the three gadgets resemble decreasing staircases.
-However, this implicit qubit order can be arbitrarily changed without affecting the functionality or the fault-tolerance of the gadgets.
-One can visualise any implicit qubit permutation as the sandwiching of the gadgets with noiseless qubit permutations $\Pi$ and $\Pi^\dagger$, which naturally preserve the fault-tolerance because they do not increase the weight of Pauli errors.

-For the initialization gadget, the implicit qubit order can be changed because the state produced by this gadget is a physical GHZ state, which is symmetric under permutations.
-For instance, \Cref{fig:gadgetOpt}(c) shows an initialization gadget with an implicit order of $[t,6,5,4,3,2,1,b]$.
-By reordering the qubits, we can accommodate frequently used qubits, qubit 6, to reduce circuit depth.
-As demonstrated in the example shown in \Cref{fig:gadgetOpt}(b)-(c), the circuit depth is reduced from 12 to 9 with the optimized initialization gadget.
+\subsection{Gadget Resynthesis}